andrewgormley/educenter-hugo/exampleSite/content/english/news/welcome.md

 More information regarding the rules of the competition can be found at: ??? or on our Community Discord at [**https://discord.gg/FA5vxDa**](https://discord.gg/FA5vxDa. "https://discord.gg/FA5vxDa."). ???

-We hope the community will embra
+We hope the community will embrace our new website and make this a cup to remember!

+vCoD.gg \~ team